knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsWalletsApi.md

 <a name="getuserwallet"></a>
 # **GetUserWallet**
-> ModelSimpleWallet GetUserWallet (int? userId, string currencyCode)
+> SimpleWallet GetUserWallet (int? userId, string currencyCode)

 Returns the user's wallet for the given currency code